Test (biology): In ascidians

-In ascidians the sheath is sometimes called test as well, and is composed largely of a particular type of cellulose historically termed "tunicine".
-From 1845 (when this was discovered by Schmidt) until 1958 (when cellulose fibres were found in mammalian connective tissue), ascidians were believed to be the only animals that synthesised cellulose.
+In ascidians, the sheath is sometimes called test as well and is composed largely of a particular type of cellulose historically termed "tunicine".
+From 1845 (when this was discovered by Schmidt) until 1958 (when cellulose fibres were found in mammalian connective tissue), ascidians were believed to be the only animals that synthesized cellulose.

+In the Fossil Record

+Tests are valuable tools in the fossil record used as proxies for reconstructing environmental conditions.
+Urchins appeared in the Phanerozoic and are globally distributed, and the skeletal nature of their tests allowed for consistent conservation in the fossil record.
+The rapid growth and incorporation of isotopes including oxygen, magnesium, calcium and carbon allow scientists to evaluate the relative conditions of the oceans throughout Earth's history.